claudiajaeger/recycling-prototype/README.md

 ```
 pip install --upgrade tensorflow keras numpy pandas sklearn pillow
 ```
-Afterwards re-open the project and do the steps again provided in this guide for Windows
+Afterwards re-open the project and do the steps again provided in the guide for Windows